Pangarchulla Peak in early spring

 We had a week of school holidays in late March.
 It so happened that we had two office holidays during Holi and good Friday in that week.
 Taking a few days off would give us the entire week off !
 So, we decided to grab that opportunity to head for a trek.
 We wanted to find a trek that is challenging enough to keep our little son engaged that could be done during spring.
-After a bit of research, we decided on Pangarchulla Peak.
+After a bit of research, we decided on Pangarchulla Trek.

 Pangarchulla peak at 4570m, a little over 15,100 feet is in the Nanda Devi National Park and is a great summit climb which is reasonably difficult and exciting, but not a technical one requiring mountaineering skills.
 To top that, the trek offers great views of an entire Amphitheater of mountains right from the 7000ers like the great Nanda Devi (7816m), Chaukhamba, Kamet (7756m), Trishul, Dronagiri and a while bunch of beautiful 6000ers like Hathi Parbat (6727m), Nilgiri Parbat (6474m), Mandir Parbat (6559m), Gorur Parvat (6504m) and so on.